 If you work in Thailand or own a business, you must pay tax on your income or profits.

-You will be considered a tax resident if you live in Thailand for 180 days or longer during a year.
-As such, you must pay Thai income tax on income derived from Thailand and overseas income brought into the country.
+You are considered a tax resident if you live in Thailand for 180 days or longer during a year.
+As such, you must pay Thai income tax on income earned in the country and overseas.

-If a business’s tax residency is registered in Thailand, it must pay tax on its worldwide income.
+If a business is registered in Thailand, it must pay tax on its worldwide income.
 Conversely, international corporations only pay Thai tax on profits from trade in Thailand.

 How does tax in Thailand work for expats?

-Thailand belongs to the Automatic Exchange of Information (AEOI) scheme, which helps countries tackle tax evasion by enabling the sharing of financial information between the tax authorities.
+Thailand is part of the Automatic Exchange of Information (AEOI) scheme, which helps countries tackle tax evasion by enabling the sharing of financial information between the tax authorities.

 Do I need a tax ID number in Thailand?